 Like at the airport: Audi Logistics at the Ingolstadt site introduced Truck Quick Check In.
 This system directs the trucks delivering vendor parts and admits them to the plant according to priority.
 The truck control point functions like an airport control tower.
 The self-controlled delivery process is based on innovative geofencing technology.

-Smart logistics: Another new development is automated transport of parts and vehicles.
-Audi is the world’s first automobile manufacturer to combine traditional storage in a parts supermarket with the automated guided vehicles (AGV).
-With this new way of commissioning according to the goods-to-person principle, the parts are automatically retrieved and transported to a fixed picking station.
-Loading of vehicles has also been automated.
-“Ray” is a parking robot that picks up the new cars at a transfer station, sorts them by destination and marshals them for loading onto railcars.
+Audi is using driverless floor conveyors to transport materials automatically as part of volume production for the first time.
+Moreover, Audi is one of the world’s first automobile manufacturers to combine traditional storage in a parts supermarket with automated guided vehicles (AGV).
+With this new way of order picking according to the goods-to-person principle, the parts are automatically retrieved and transported to a fixed picking station.
+Loading of vehicles has also been automated: “Ray” is a parking robot that picks up the new cars at a transfer station, sorts them by destination and marshals them for loading onto railcars.

-Just in sequence – Delivery to the Logistics Center: Modern logistics is characterized by short information and transport paths as well as by environmental awareness.
+Just in sequence delivery to the GVZ Logistics Center: Modern logistics is characterized by short information and transport paths as well as by environmental awareness.
 The location of the Logistics Center directly at the gate of the Audi site in Ingolstadt is the result of traffic studies and serves to attract important logistics functions and JIS systems suppliers.
 The advantages of the Logistics Center for Audi are supply reliability, the ability to master complexity and the reduction of logistics costs.

-Clever material delivery: Module suppliers fabricate their products just in sequence in assembly centers and are responsible for delivering them to the assembly lines.
-Materials are delivered directly to the assembly lines by electric tractor.
-The new Hall B with 30,000 square meters (322,917.3 sq ft) of usable floor space was inaugurated in early 2017.
-In this production and logistics hall, Audi employees fabricate cockpit and rear axle modules in the pre-assembly center, which are then delivered just in sequence to the production lines.
+Clever material delivery: Module suppliers fabricate their products just in sequence in assembly centers and are responsible for delivering them directly to the assembly lines.
+Materials are delivered directly to the assembly lines by electric tractors and trailers.
+Hall B, which covers 30,000 square meters (322,917 sq ft), also houses a preassembly center.
+Here, Audi employees manufacture cockpit and rear-axle modules, supplying them just in sequence to the production lines.

-Striving for perfection – Quality Assurance
+Premium quality for the digital age – Quality Assurance

 Economics and ecology in harmony – environmental protection at Audi